taylorkenna/Florida-Real-Estate-Market-Analysis/README.md

 ### 2. Exploratory Data Analysis with SQL
 * Calculated average property prices, days on market, and price per square foot by city
-* Analyzed property type distributions and price differences by bedroom/bathroom combinations
+* Analyzed property type distributions
 * Segmented cities into low, mid, and high-tier markets based on quartile pricing

 ### 3. Visualization in Power BI